 The Council is the body of officials, called Councillors.
 Residents of the local government area elect Councillors to represent them in making decisions about the works and services the local government provides.

 A local government area may be divided into areas called divisions for the purposes of electing their representatives.
 Logan City Council has 12 divisions each returning one Councillor.

 Local Governments in Queensland have a range of responsibilities including infrastructure and services like:

 For more information about the how councils work, please visit:

-- The Queensland Department of Local Government, Racing and Multicultural Affairs (DLGRMA) - Community guide to local government in Queensland (PDF 131.29 KB) and So you want to be a councillor?
+- The Queensland Department of State Development, Infrastructure, Local Government and Planning (DSDILGP) - Community guide to local government in Queensland (PDF 131.29 KB) and So you want to be a councillor?